Toronto Maple Leafs: The Ballard years (1971–1990)

 Punch Imlach won four Cups as the Leafs' coach in the 1960s.
 However, his second stint as general manager in the 1979–80 season was controversial, as he traded Lanny McDonald, and engaged in a public dispute with team captain Darryl Sittler.

 A series of events in 1971 made Harold Ballard the primary owner of the Maple Leafs.
 After a series of disputes between Bassett, Ballard and Stafford Smythe, Bassett sold his stake in the company to them.
 Shortly afterwards, Smythe died in October 1971.
 Under the terms of Stafford's will, of which Ballard was an executor, each partner was allowed to buy the other's shares upon their death.
 Stafford's brother and son tried to keep the shares in the family, but in February 1972 Ballard bought all of Stafford's shares for $7.5 million, valuing the company at $22 million.
 Six months later, Ballard was convicted of charges including fraud, and theft of money and goods, and spent a year at Milhaven Penitentiary.

 By the end of 1971, the World Hockey Association (WHA) began operations as a direct competitor to the NHL.
 Believing the WHA would not be able to compete against the NHL, Ballard's attitude caused the Maple Leafs to lose key players, including Parent to the upstart league.
 Undermanned and demoralized, the Leafs finished with the fourth-worst record for the 1972–73 season.
 They got the fourth overall pick in the 1973 NHL amateur draft, and drafted Lanny McDonald.
 General Manager Jim Gregory also acquired the 10th overall pick from the Philadelphia Flyers, and the 15th overall pick from the Bruins, using them to acquire Bob Neely and Ian Turnbull.
-In addition to these first-round picks, the Leafs also acquired Borje Salming during the 1973 off-season.
+In addition to these first-round picks, the Leafs also acquired Börje Salming during the 1973 off-season.

 Despite acquiring Tiger Williams in the 1974 draft, and Roger Neilson as head coach in the 1977–78 season, the Maple Leafs found themselves eliminated in the playoffs by stronger Flyers or Canadiens teams from 1975 to 1979.
 Although Neilson was a popular coach with fans and his players, he found himself at odds with Ballard, who fired him late in the 1977–78 season.
 Neilson was later reinstated after appeals from the players and the public.
 He continued as Leafs' head coach until after the 1979 playoffs, when he was fired again, alongside Gregory.
 Gregory was replaced by Imlach as general manager.